hadujeluk/python-p4-v2-flask-sqlalchemy-lab-2/README.md

 - a column named `comment` to store a string.
 - a column named `customer_id` that is a foreign key to the `'customers'` table.
 - a column named `item_id` that is a foreign key to the `'items'` table.
-- a relationship named `customer` that establishes a relationship with the `Customer` model.
+- a relationship named `customer` that establishe s a relationship with the `Customer` model.
 Assign the `back_populates` parameter to match the property name defined to the reciprocal relationship in `Customer`.
 - a relationship named `item` that establishes a relationship with the `Item`